-Managing Queens – Giving Birth
+Managing Queens – Helping Cats Give Birth

 You have managed gestation effectively and mom is healthy, nutritionally sound and ready for the workout of giving birth.
 Getting kittens on the ground as effectively as possible is the goal.

 Queens usually have little issues delivering (queening) if the location is secure.
 Pregnant cats should have a nesting area they are confined to for seven days before expected delivery.
 The queening box or cage area must be free from other cats and humans whom she’s uncomfortable with.
 If a queen is disturbed by her environment, she will delay birth until she can find a more desirable, quieter location.
 Queen comfort encourages timely labor and delivery.

 - Create a closet effect for the cage with barriers.
 Cardboard or towels work well.

 - Provide a dry nest that is quiet and away from the vision of other cats or humans.

 - Nesting material is helpful as mom can arrange or “nest” if she wants.
 Shredded baby diapers are often used by breeders.